KCachel/fairranktune/docs/Metrics.md

 All metric functions take as the inputted ```ranking_df``` parameter a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) of the ranking(s) to be evaluated.
 These rankings need not have the same number of items, and items can be represented as floats, ints, or strings.

 All group fairness metric functions take as the inputted ```item_group_dict``` parameter a [python dictionary](https://realpython.com/python-dicts/) of items and their group membership.
-Items are keys, and the value Trepresents the group of that item (ints or strings are equally fine).
+Items are keys, and the value represents the group of that item (ints or strings are equally fine).
 Note, that all group metrics supported in ```FairRankTune``` support multiple groups.

 ### Group Exposure (EXP)